Monday, January 19, 2026

 I worked in an office where (I believe) I was the only Christian.
 I was blessed to be there, work was scarce and the money was good.
 Still, it was hard.
 Not only was I new, but I was "different"; I asked that people would stop using foul language in the office.
 Some became hostile; ridiculing or contemptuous.
 I was isolated and excluded from much of the comradery of the workplace.

 Jesus found that work for me, it was not advertised.
-I was given some interesting and knotty problems to solve, one of which had defeated two programmers before me; my business users were overjoyed, they had been waiting more than a year.
+I was given some interesting and knotty problems to solve, one of which had defeated two programmers before me; my business users were overjoyed with my solution, they had been waiting more than a year.

 By the time all my work there was finished I had found some welcome.
 I had opportunity to talk to some of my workmates who were experiencing deep personal troubles; they thanked me and said I was "wise and kind".
 This was Jesus work, He gave time for "divine encounters"; perhaps these ones saw something of Jesus' love and healing, and "Christ in me, the hope of glory" (Colossians 1:27).

 The job was timely, and the money was welcome for our family.
-But perhaps I was there for those with deep personal troubles so that Jesus could touch them?
+But perhaps I was there for those struggling, so that Jesus could touch them?
 I survived having to "be separate”; I know that I grew from it; this was, and still is, precious.
 I was aware that Jesus was "always" with me (Deuteronomy 31:8; Isaiah 60:19-20; Matthew 28:20; Hebrews 13:5).

 "Therefore, we are ambassadors for Christ, God making his appeal through us" (2 Corinthians 5:20).